Dynamic Facility Location under Cumulative Customer Demand: Solution Methods

 \subsection{Optimality Cuts}

 The dual subproblem $w^{D}_{j} (\boldsymbol{y})$ tends to have multiple optimal solutions and, consequently, multiple optimality cuts for the same location policy $\boldsymbol{y}$.
-In this sense, optimality cuts obtained by simply solving the dual subproblem $w^{D}_{j} (\boldsymbol{y})$ may be shallow or lack structure among themselves \citep[\eg,][]{magnantiAcceleratingBendersDecomposition1981}.
-In addition, solving dual subproblems might become a bottleneck for larger number of customers, as observed in preliminary experiments and also in the literature \citep[\eg,][]{cordeauBendersDecompositionVery2019}.
+In this sense, optimality cuts obtained by simply solving the dual subproblem $w^{D}_{j} (\boldsymbol{y})$ may be shallow or lack structure among themselves \citep[][]{magnantiAcceleratingBendersDecomposition1981}.
+In addition, solving dual subproblems might become a bottleneck for larger number of customers, as observed in preliminary experiments and also in the literature \citep[][]{cordeauBendersDecompositionVery2019}.

 One strategy to address these challenges is to employ an analytical procedure to compute optimality cuts, which can be done faster and guarantees that they have, at least, a similar structure among themselves.
 Although the dual subproblem $w^{D}_{j} (\boldsymbol{y})$ cannot be easily solved by an analytical procedure in the general case, we devise such a method to compute optimality cuts for the 1-\ourproblem{}, presented in Algorithm~\ref{alg:analytical}.
+We further refer to the branch-and-Benders-cut implementation with the analytical procedure to compute optimality cuts as the Analytical Benders Decomposition (ABD).